Exclusive Bulgaria Round Tour | Private 10-Day Cultural Journey

 Nicopolis ad Istrum and then to

-Ivanovo Rock Monastery - impressive XIV century frescoes.
+Ivanovo Rock Monastery - exceptional XIV century frescoes characteristic of the rare Palaeologues style.
 Overnight in

 Ruse - once called the little Vienna!